-CORE Freedom Now button WIN yellow submarine button Mash notes and hate mail to mblack@pubnix.net
+CORE Freedom Now button WIN yellow submarine button email to mblack@pubnix.net

 Tobias Brox on Why Attached Microsoft Documents Are A Bad Thing